Super Da: Plot

 Kathirvel comes to the city to live with his friend Subramani.
 While Reshma is a soft-spoken college student, her mother Gangamma is a heartless lady rowdy.
 Rahul, a college student, falls in love with Reshma at the first sight.
 Reshma also loves him but to save Rahul's life, she tries to avoid him.
 Finally, Reshma accepts his love.
 Gangamma, knowing their love affair, hurts Rahul heavily in front of Kathirvel and Subramani.
 They rush him to the nearby hospital.
 Reshma insults Kathirvel for being passive during the attack following which he tells his tragic past to Reshma.
 In the past, Kathirvel was in love with Reshma's sister Meenakshi.
 So Gangamma tried to kill Kathirvel but Meenakshi intervened and was accidentally killed by her mother.
 Before her death, Kathirvel promised Meenakshi to not kill her mother.
 Kathirvel is now determined to unite the lovers.
 What transpires later forms the crux of the story.

 Production

 The film was originally announced with Sathyaraj and Jai Akash as lead actors however Sathyaraj opted out of the film as he was unwilling to work in multiple hero subjects.
 Some scenes were shot in Chennai, at the Besant Nagar beach and on Anna Salai.

 Soundtrack

 The film score and the soundtrack were composed by Deva.
-The soundtrack, released in 21 May 2004, features 5 tracks with lyrics written by Kalidasan, Piraisoodan, Kalai Kumar, Tholkapiyan and Victordas.
+The soundtrack, released on 21 May 2004, features 5 tracks with lyrics written by Kalidasan, Piraisoodan, Kalai Kumar, Tholkapiyan and Victordas.